SSWConsulting/SSW.Rules.Content/rules/scrum-should-be-capitalized/rule.md

 :::

 ::: todo
-When the CodeAuditor box is ready, update the greybox above. [https://github.com/SSWConsulting/SSW.Rules/issues/417](https://github.com/SSWConsulting/SSW.Rules/issues/417)
+TODO: When the CodeAuditor box (on the Rules website is ready), update the greybox above. [https://github.com/SSWConsulting/SSW.Rules/issues/417](https://github.com/SSWConsulting/SSW.Rules/issues/417)
 :::